mitrefccace/asterisk/scripts/README.md

 <tag for variable in config file>,<file(s) to modify>,<value>,
 ```

-Before executing the install script, you MUST modify this file with the values for your environment, then chance the name of the script to .config.
+Before executing the install script, you MUST modify this file with the values for your environment, then change the name of the script to .config.
 Below is a list of each current parameter in the config file:

 * <public_ip>: The external.public IP address of the Asterisk server
 * <local_ip>: The private/local IP address of the Asterisk